matthew-andrews/workshop-making-it-work-offline/03-offline-todo/05-review-window-indexeddb/README.md

 The `version` parameter allows us to be able to change the schema of the database.
 If we want to add or remove 'tables' (called Object Stores) we must implement the logic for doing that within
 `onupgradeneeded`.
 Note, the *only* time browser will let us add, remove or edit the structure of Object Stores is within the `onupgradeneeded` callback.

-Note: `upgradeneeded` events will fire when the data is first created **as well as** when the version number has changed.
+Note: `upgradeneeded` events will fire when the database is first created **as well as** when the version number has changed.
 In addition to the 'just created case' if your database has changed more than once (for example, if the current verson if 3) your `onupgradeneeded` event handler must be able to handle upgrading databases from version 1 to 3 as well as version 2 to 3.  **This can get quite complicated for applications whose database schemas change frequently**.